dannyvelas/StarCommand/README.md

   - You should now be able to:
     - Run this playbook as many times as you want (without the `-u root` argument, as that won't work anymore).
     - See your server as a Tailscale node in the [Tailscale machines page](https://login.tailscale.com/admin/machines).

+### Run Media logical volume playbook
+- NOTE: This assumes you have at least 120GiB of space in your `pve` volume group.
+- Run `ansible-playbook -i ansible/inventory.ini ansible/add-media-lv.yml`.
+This will create a new logical volume called "media" in the `pve` volume group of size 120GiB.

 ## Terraform
 - Decide on the IP address that you would want for a new Plex VM.
 From now on, we will use the special value `<plex-vm-ip>` to represent your plex VM's IP address.